vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - After 90 days, you start losing focus and new set of Rocks will refocus the Company

-* V/TO 8: What are your company's issues?
+* V/TO 8: What Are Your Company's Issues?
 - To achieve the vision you need to admit all of your company's obstacles, everything that can prevent the company from reaching your vision